Stenstromen/miniomatic/README.md

 * Body:
   * `storage` - The new size of the instance in Ki, Mi or Gi (10Gi for example).
 * Description: Updates the storage size of an instance and returns the updated details
+* Note: The storage size can only be increased, not decreased.
+Also, Storage Class needs allowVolumeExpansion set to true in order to be able to resize the volumes

 #### 5. Delete an instance
 * **URL** `/v1/instances/{id}`